-This is the Chef’s Choice M130, a premium model.
+This is the Chef’s Choice M130 from Amazon, a premium model.
 But how different is the M120??

 If you’re reading this, you’re most likely in the market for an electric knife sharpener and you narrowed it down to the Chef’s Choice 120 vs 130.

 When it comes to electric knife sharpeners, Chef’s Choice is my personal favorite.
 The thing is that Chef’s Choice has many models and it can be downright confusing.

 Although the company has only been in the business since 1985, they are one of the most reputable makers of knife sharpeners.
 I have been consistently impressed by the sturdy feel of their products and the quality edge I am able to get with them on even my dullest knives.
 (Learn how to test whether your knife is sharp enough.)

 Of the many different sharpeners the company makes, a couple really popular models are the 120 and 130.
 Both are great sharpeners that will work for a variety of different knives, ranging from a serrated bread knife to a meat cleaver.

 Both models have similar functionality and regardless of which one you choose, you are sure to get a quality edge.
 Let’s take a look at some of the differences between the two models (I read all about them on the Chef’s Choice Site, and the manuals, too).